kenan-rhoton/openwg/rules.markdown

 ## Units and Models

 A unit is a group of models.
 Whenever you need to find the value of any model's characteristic, if it doesn't have one, please use it's unit's characteristic instead.
+All models in a unit must be within 1" of each other at all times.

 ## Attacks and damage